Sunday 12 September 2021

 Green Warbler c Adrian Webb

-I was standing by a hedge, in a field, at a place called Sarsden which is near my home in the Oxfordshire Cotswolds, unsuccessfully trying to locate a couple of elusive Common Redstarts that had been reported from there yesterday.
+I was standing by a hedge, in a field, at a place called Sarsden which is near my home in the Oxfordshire Cotswolds, unsuccessfully trying to locate a couple of elusive Common Redstarts that had been reported here yesterday.
 To add to my misery I had just received a right good soaking from an unexpected shower of rain.
 It was not a happy time.

 My phone rang.It was Mark my twitching buddy.